remyeltorro/remyeltorro/README.md

 ### Hi there 👋

+#### The answer to the question you never intended to ask

+⚡ Torró is a turron in Catalan, where I suspect my last name comes from.
+Hence my pseudo Rémy the turron.

 <!--
 **remyeltorro/remyeltorro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.